microsoft/vcpkg/README.md

 Most ports in vcpkg build the libraries in question using the original build system preferred by the original developers of those libraries, and download source code and build tools from their official distribution locations.
 For use behind a firewall, the specific access needed will depend on which ports are being installed.
-If you must install in an "air gapped" environment, consider installing once in a non-"air gapped" environment, populating an [asset cache](https://learn.microsoft.com/vcpkg/users/assetcaching) shared with the otherwise "air gapped" environment.
+If you must install it in an "air gapped" environment, consider installing once in a non-"air gapped" environment, populating an [asset cache](https://learn.microsoft.com/vcpkg/users/assetcaching) shared with the otherwise "air gapped" environment.